You are here

 The ACP Advocate is a bi-weekly e-newsletter that provides ACP members with news about public policy issues affecting internal medicine and patient care.

 The author of this On Being a Doctor essay writes, “As a Black man, being a physician doesn't make me immune from this.”

 Annals of Internal Medicine is the premier internal medicine academic journal published by the American College of Physicians (ACP).
 It is one of the most widely cited and influential specialty medical journals in the world.

 Want to have your abstract featured here?
 ACP holds a National Abstracts Competition as part of the ACP Internal Medicine Meeting every year.
-Find out more at ACP Online.
+See the 2021 virtual abstract winners at ACP Online.